Spine pain, particularly when it’s relegated to the lower back or neck, is often linked to nerve compression.

 - Not experiencing severe symptoms that may be better resolved with surgery

-Physical therapy in Mission Viejo is an option worth considering if you want to hold off on spine surgery.
+Spinal decompression in Mission Viejo is an option worth considering if you want to hold off on spine surgery.
 Depending on how well you respond to decompression therapy, you may reach a point where your symptoms are manageable enough to avoid surgery altogether.
 If your discomfort is related to degenerative disc disease (age-related disc damage), know that related pain from nerve irritation sometimes naturally decreases over time.
 Sessions may include other PT therapies that are performed before or after decompression is done, including ultrasound and hot and cold therapy.